rkoshak/openhab-rules-tools/ephem_tod/README.md

 Argument | Values | Purpose
 -|-|-
-`"STATE"` | The name of the state that starts at the date/time stored in this Item's state. | The String that gets commanded to the TimeOfDay Item which indicates the current timeof day state.
+`"STATE"` | The name of the state that starts at the date/time stored in this Item's state. | The String that gets commanded to the TimeOfDay Item which indicates the current time of day state.
 `type` | The Ephemeris type (see below) | Indicates what sort of day type is defined in Ephemeris, defaults to `default`.
 `set` | The name of the custom dayset | Only valid when type is `dayset`.
 `file` | Path to Ephemeris XML file | Only valid when type is `custom`, the path to the custom Ephemeris holiday configuration.